 How it works

-- At the end of the lease, the customer can extend the lease, purchase the equipment, pay market value or return it.
+- At the end of the agreement, you can extend the lease, pay market value or return the equipment.